In Michigan steel towns, tariffs meant to revive industry cost jobs

 In June, U.S. Steel idled a blast furnace at the local Great Lakes Works plant in the cities of Ecorse and River Rouge Michigan, an electoral swing state.
 Two months later, the company decided to temporarily let go of 48 of employees and warned of up to 200 more layoffs by the end of September.

 The Great Lakes plant, situated along the Detroit river, primarily serves the automotive industry which is largely based in Michigan.
-Top U.S. auto producer General Motors Co (GM.N) is closing production at three assembly plants and last year said tariffs on imported steel cost it $1 billion.
+Top U.S. auto producer General Motors Co is closing production at three assembly plants and last year said tariffs on imported steel cost it $1 billion.

 In the primary metal manufacturing industry in Wayne County, Michigan, home of Great Lakes Works and “The Twin Steel Cities” of Ecorse and River Rouge, employment in March was down 3.3 percent from a year earlier.